OneMadGypsy/tkinter-column-select/README.md

 - Whenever there is a multiline-caret, it will have a brighter portion that reflects where the real caret actually is

 - While you are in the process of draggin a selection, the real caret is revealed and joins the active line highlight in following your cursor.

+## Glitches:

+- On very rare occassions, releasing `Alt` to come out of the hotkey combo, will result in the window gaining focus.
+If this happens just press `Alt` again.